GraczBezNicku/PlaytimeCounter/README.md

 A very simple plugin that tracks playtime of specified groups on your SCP:SL EXILED Server.
 # Reqs
 A discord channel with a webhook, and at least EXILED 4.2.5 (Didn't try on 5.0, so use it on your own risk I guess but it <i>should</i> work)
+# Installation
+1. Put PlaytimeCounter.dll in your Plugins folder.
+2. Put Newtonsoft.Json.dll in your Plugins -> dependencies folder.
+3. Set up the config and start the server.
+4. Done!
 # Important Info
 This plugin puts faith in your staff members that they won't have any issues tracking their time, as this plugin does not check for DNT status.
 # Default Config